Meltwater transport and mixing layer growth near the ice--ocean interface: Results

 The salinity at the boundary modifies the freezing temperature at the interface.
 Fig.~\ref{fig:thetatop} shows the evolution with time of the excess temperature (\emph{i.e.}, above the freezing temperature based on the far-field salinity)

 where $\sigma_0=\left\langle \sigma \right\rangle_{x,z=0}$.
-The second equality indicates that $\theta_0$ is proportional to the horizontally averaged fluctuation in salinity---see Eq.~\eqref{eq:bc}.
+The second equality indicates that $\theta_0$ is proportional to the horizontally averaged fluctuation in salinity---see Eq.\eqref{eq:bc}.
 Positive fluctations $\theta_0 \ge 0$ are associated with fresh water at the interface, $\sigma_0 \le 0$.
 Unlike the Nusselt number, no clear dichotomy emerges.
-In all the simulations, the top temperature quickly reaches a quasi-stationnary value, which is characterised by the scaling behavior $\theta_0 \propto Le^{0.5} R_\rho$.
-This scaling is consistent with the intuitive idea that saltier ambient water favors a comparatively fresher interfacial boundary layer near the top interface.
+In all the simulations, the top temperature quickly reaches a \so quasi-stationary \os value, yielding the scaling behavior $\theta_0 \propto Le^{0.5} R_\rho$. \so Theoretically, this scaling reflects a diffusive dynamics near the melting boundary---see Appendix \ref{sec:B}. \so It is consistent with the intuitive idea that saltier ambient water favors a comparatively fresher interfacial boundary layer near the top interface. \os